 - Government entities that fail to design, build, or maintain road surfaces, intersections, signage, or other road features essential to ensuring the safety of motorists and pedestrians.

 These are just a few examples.
 We cannot predict who you might have the right to sue for your Katy car accident injuries.
 What we can say, however, is that it takes the services of a skilled, experienced motor vehicle accident injury attorney to ensure you identify and pursue every party who might have a legal liability to you.
 If you partner with us, rest assured we’ll leave no stone unturned in our search for justice.

 If I file a personal injury lawsuit, will I have to go to court?

 Not necessarily.
 Research and personal experience tell us that around 95% of all personal injury cases settle out of court.
-However, experienced car accident injury lawyers know in order to get you the best possible settlement, sometimes they have to escalate your negotiations to the courtroom.
-Lawyers who get results are the ones who have reputations as fierce, convincing trial lawyers, and who are prepared to state your case and fight for what you deserve in a courtroom.
+However, experienced car accident injury lawyers know that the best possible result sometimes happens in the courtroom.
+Lawyers who get the best results are the ones who have reputations as fierce, convincing trial lawyers who are prepared to state your case and fight for what you deserve in a courtroom.